 Notable Deep Sky Objects

-Although Camelopardalis has no famous deep sky objects, it is located in a part of the sky that faces away from the plane of the Milky Way, which means that many of the galaxies within the constellation’s borders are clearly visible because their light is not absorbed or scattered by the dust and gas clouds of the Milky Way’s outer regions.
+Although Camelopardalis has no famous deep sky objects, it is located in a part of the sky that faces away from the plane of the Milky Way, which means that many of the galaxies within the constellation’s borders are clearly visible because their light is not absorbed or scattered by the dust and gas clouds of our galaxy’s outer regions.
 Two notable galaxies in the constellation include:

 – NGC 2403 (Caldwell 7) is an intermediate spiral galaxy about 8 million light years away.
 The northern spiral of this galaxy is connected to a nebulous region (NGC 2404) of a neighboring galaxy, which is an outlying member of the M81 Group of Galaxies that includes M81 and M82.
 The entire M81 Group of Galaxies is part of the Virgo Supercluster.